scipion-em/docs/docs/user/scipion-gui.rst

 (Fig. 11) in which you can specify one or more protocols (protocols IDs separated by a comma).This protocol starts after the input protocols in the list are finished.
-This function will allow you to "schedule" many runs that will be executed after each other.
+This function will allow you to "schedule" many runs that will be executed after each other. test

 .. figure:: /docs/images/guis/wait_for.png
     :alt: Prerequisites parameter